Dashboard Alerts - Configuration Issues

 Simplifying the Configuration Process

-Suggested configurations account for safety and security both at the same time to make sure the suggested configuration does not cause any disruption for connected devices after applying.
-Please make sure to carefully review the suggestions and make sure it meets your organization’s security requirements.
+Note: Suggested configurations account for safety and security to make sure the suggested configuration does not cause any disruption for connected devices after applying it.
+Carefully review the suggestions and make sure it meets your organization’s security requirements.

 Dynamic Error Detection

-The feature auto-detects and warns users if the new configuration is incorrect before saving the new configuration on the widget which makes issue resolution more intuitive.
+The feature auto detects and warns users if the new configuration is incorrect before saving the new configuration on the widget.
+The warnings make issue resolution more intuitive.

 Triggers

-This alert is shown when a configuration change is made in the dashboard, but the Meraki device can't download that change.
+When a configuration change is made in the dashboard, but the Meraki device can't download that change.
+This alert may also be phrased as "Configuration is out of date".

 Troubleshooting Steps

-- Give the alert at least 5 minutes to go away naturally.
+• Give the alert at least 5 minutes to resolve naturally.
 In this time, check to see if any changes to the network are taking hold.
-For example, change the password on a wireless network and see if a phone can associate with the new password.
+For example, change the password on an SSID and see if a phone can associate with the new password (refer to Access Control).

 If the above fails, open a support case for further assistance.